bbawj/resume/resume.md

 :::::
 ::::: {#right}

-- Part of the network switch operating system diagnostics team working primarily in **C**.
+- Part of the operating system diagnostics team for network switches working primarily in **C** and **Python**.
-- Implemented daemon capabilities to verify hardware systems such as EDAC error counts, eMMC function and PCIe switch function.
+- Implemented features to verify device health such as eMMC and PCIe switches through I2C and FPGA APIs.
+- Developed unit, feature and component tests, helping to improve code line coverage by 40%.
+- Debugged and fixed memory corruption issues using GDB.
 :::::
 :::::
 ::::: {#subheader}